open-rpc/spec/README.md

 ```

 ##### <a name="contentDescriptorObject"></a>Content Descriptor Object
 Content Descriptors are objects that do just as they suggest - describe content.
-They are reusable ways of describing either parameters or results.
+They are reusable ways of describing either parameters or result.
 They MUST have a schema.

 Field Name | Type | Description
 ---|:---:|---